95th Combat Sustainment Support Battalion hosts Pony Express

-U.S. Army Soldiers assigned to the 95th Combat Sustainment Support Battalion, 16th Sustainment Brigade pose for a photo with Allied and partnered nations representatives during a "Pony Express" at Smith Barracks, Baumholder, Germany on March 14, 2024.
+BAUMHOLDER, Germany – The 95th Combat Sustainment Support Battalion conducted a week-long "Pony Express" at Smith Barracks, Baumholder, Germany March 11-14, 2024.
 The convoy support center training exercise was in preparation for upcoming operations during DEFENDER 2024.

+The 95th CSSB began its preparations for future operations at full steam by integrating Allied nation Soldiers in their week-long field training exercise focused on convoy support center operations which, included a proof of principle in fuel distribution.
+This integrated training is designed to prepare the battalion to work with and alongside Allied and partner nations during the Defender 24 exercise and in future real-world missions.

+Training for the first two days focused on the deployment and operation of a 1600-gallon capacity fueling station.
+This specific training is where the multinational soldiers worked in conjunction with U.S. Soldiers to create an integrated task force that was able to establish and operate up to six stations simultaneously.

 |Date Taken: